-Everyday Summer – Island Hopping & Tours have got several boats that you can avail for either Cebu Island Hopping or Bohol Island Hopping.
+Ramirez Island Hopping and Tours have got several boats that you can avail for either Cebu Island Hopping or Bohol Island Hopping.
 You can have it exclusively or you can share it with other smaller groups.

 I was able to contact them a few weeks before our planned trip and have paid the necessary amount to reserve our desired schedule.
 The remaining amount was to be paid on the day of the trip.

-For your guidance, the boat we hired was worth 9,000 Php (172.22 USD), good for 30 persons.
+For your guidance, the boat we hired was worth 11,500 Php, good for 20 persons.
 So if you’re with a group, it’ll be much cheaper if you can divide the amount between yourselves.
-And if you can’t gather 30 persons, you can always avail their Share-A-Boat like what I’ve previously mentioned.
+And if you can’t gather 20 persons, you can always avail their Share-A-Boat like what I’ve previously mentioned.